k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric stores reference tables (tables that contain elements common to all LUIs):

-\- A: As Cassandra's keyspaces kept in a single dedicated Cassandra server than can be queried using CSQL queries
+\- A: As Cassandra's keyspaces kept in a single dedicated Cassandra server than can be queried using CSQL queries.

 \- B: As a a set of multiple SQL databases copies, each residing on a Fabric server node and systematically kept in sync with the others using Kafka Queue Management service.

-\- C: As a single centralized SQL DB residing on one dedicated common server
+\- C: As a single centralized SQL DB residing on one dedicated common server.

  (***Solution 10: B)

-#### Question 11: Fabric Cluster
+#### Question 11: Fabric cluster

 Fabric can be deployed and used across:

-\- A: Multiple clusters spread across different data centres independently of Cassandra's storage locations
+\- A: Multiple clusters spread over different datacenters independently of Cassandra's storage locations.

-\- B: Only on the same the data centres where Cassandra servers have been deployed
+\- B: Only on the same the datacenters where Cassandra servers have been deployed.

-\- C: Only on the servers where External sources reside
+\- C: Only on the servers where external sources reside.

  (***Solution 11: A***)